turbot/tailpipe-docs/docs/reference/glossary.md

 ## Advanced topics for developers

+## Enrichment

+Enrichment is the process of populating additional fields of a log entry, in Tailpipe this refers to the common `tp_*` fields.

+## Mapper

+Mappers reside in the `mappers` package of the plugin, they take in data from a source and return a collection of the associated row struct.

+## Parquet

+Parquet is a columnar storage file format that is optimized for reading and writing large datasets.

+Parquet is the backing file format of the logs collected via Tailpipe, these are exposed by DuckDB.

 ## Partition

 A partition is a HCL configuration item that represents an instance of a table with provided table and source configurations.

 Partitions are defined in a `.tpc` file in the Tailpipe installations config directory (`~/.tailpipe/config`).

+## Row Struct

+A row struct is a codified representation of a table schema, these reside in the `rows` package of the plugin.

+Incorporating required fields with `json` tags to define column namings and optionality, including the common fields for enrichment by embedding the `enrichment.CommonFields` struct.

 ## Source